 - Ginger root

-The fun part about using essential oils to feel energized after a workout is finding the right blend to fit your mood.
+Finding the right blend of essential oils to fit your mood is the fun part of this!
 Mix and match a few drops in a diffuser to find your ultimate post-workout essential oils blend.
-Be sure to let us know about them in the comments below so we can try for ourselves!
+Be sure to let us know about them in the comments below so we can try them for ourselves!

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!

 Hannah Smith is Joy Organics Director of Communications.
 She is driven by her passion for providing clear and accessible wellness and CBD education.
 In 2015, she received her BA in Media, Culture and the Arts from The King’s College in New York City and before Joy Organics, worked as writer and photographer in the Middle East and North Africa.
 Her work has been featured on Forbes, Vice, Vox, Denver Post, and the Coloradoan.